gateway, clickhouse, models, model_providers, functions, variants, tools, metrics, rate_limiting, and object_storage.

 - Required: no (default: 0)

-The variant will only be used if there are no other variants available for sampling or if the variant is requested explicitly in the request with variant_name
+The variant will only be used if there are no other variants available for sampling or if the variant is requested explicitly in the request with variant_name.

 This is useful for defining fallback variants, which won’t be used unless no other variants are available.type: "experimental_chain_of_thought"

-Besides the type parameter, this variant has the same configuration options as the chat_completion
+Besides the type parameter, this variant has the same configuration options as the chat_completion variant type.

 Please refer to that documentation to see what options are available.